 Why may you need a sleep consultation?

 I am passionate about you and your child, having a deep sleep every night.
 You may not know that sleep problems can sometimes be an invisible risk, and can also create a red flag for developing problems in the future.
 Therefore, it is important for me to raise awareness of sleep difficulties and help you address them when they occur.
 In some cases, sleep is among the most common symptoms reported in young people with mental health problems (e.g., Goodyer et al., 2017).
-Poor sleep can exacerbate other symptoms of mental health problems, such as difficulty concentrating, thinking, planning, and making judgements, or feeling exhausted and hopeless.
+Poor sleep can make other signs of mental health problems worse, like having trouble focusing, thinking, planning, and making decisions, or feeling tired and hopeless.

 I want to help you in a consultation